-There you have it on the 3 common problems that you will face when using a rooftop tent.
+There you have it on the three common problems you will face when using a rooftop tent.
 Generally, the benefits of using a rooftop tent outweigh the disadvantages.
 The most obvious advantage of using a rooftop tent is that you will be elevated above the ground.

 Rooftop tents are getting very popular these days among campers.
 This is because they offer campers with several advantages that normal camping tents will offer.
 You can also try out a rooftop tent the next time you go camping.